 The exchange of Old Senior Notes for New Senior Notes (the "Exchange") pursuant to the Exchange Offer will be treated as a continuation of the holder's investment in the Old Senior Notes and will not be a taxable event for U.S. federal income tax purposes.
 As a result, a holder of an Old Senior Note whose Old Senior Note is accepted in an Exchange Offer will not recognize gain or loss on the Exchange.
 Similarly, there would be no federal income tax consequences to a Senior Noteholder that does not participate in the Exchange Offer.
-A tendering holder's tax basis in the New Senior Notes will be the same as such holder's tax basis in its Old Senior Notes.
+A tendering holder's tax basis in its Old Senior Notes.
 A tendering holder's holding period for the New Senior Notes received pursuant to the Exchange Offer will include its holding period for the Old Senior Notes surrendered therefor.